evolvingstuff/vdw2/content/posts/10-groups-are-more-prone-to-vitamin-d-deficiency-2017.md

 1. Office workers

-1. <a href="/posts/overview-dark-skin-and-vitamin-dpeople-with-darker-skin" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Dark Skin and Vitamin D|People with darker skin">Overview Dark Skin and Vitamin D|People with darker skin</a>
+1. <a href="/posts/overview-dark-skin-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Dark Skin and Vitamin D">People with darker skin</a>

 1. Inflammatory bowel disease patients

 1. Vegans and vegetarians

-1. People with a <a href="/posts/overview-obesity-and-vitamin-dhigh-body-fat-percentage" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Obesity and Vitamin D|high body fat percentage">Overview Obesity and Vitamin D|high body fat percentage</a>
+1. People with a <a href="/posts/overview-obesity-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Obesity and Vitamin D">high body fat percentage</a>

 1. People taking certain medications